Poverty in South Korea: Income inequality

 South Korea, along with many other East Asian countries, has been known for very equal distribution of income and wealth.
 However, this has been changing over the last few decades.
 Statistics show that in the 1990s, income equality reached a peak and has declined since then.
 This may be in part due to the country's rapid economic growth.
 In a now more competitive job market, the head of the household or householder is expected to be more educated, which makes it hard for rural families to compete with a lack of access to higher education, subsequently resulting in income inequality between urban and rural areas.
 Some attribute income inequality to a change in traditional household head dynamics in South Korea.
 An increase in single headed households and a stiflingly low access to new jobs has created a financially challenging situations for many families in South Korea, leading many not to have families at all.
+Income inequality has been declining since 2016, according to OECD data.

 Welfare state

-South Korea has a seemingly brutal take on welfare and trade unions.
+Historically, South Korea harshly repressed trade unions.
 Many trade unions and the opposition groups they represent have been shut down by the government.
 It was only within the last decade that a social security has been set up for the elderly, but many elderly still live in extreme poverty despite help from the government.
 South Korea has a comprehensive national healthcare for all of its citizens.